 Herniated Disc Treatment in Kirkland & Bellevue, WA

-Back pain from a herniated disc is a common symptom for people near the Seattle area.
-That’s why it’s always important to consult with a spine specialist who can provide an accurate diagnosis and an individualized treatment recommendation that will help alleviate your symptoms.
+Back pain from a herniated disc is a common symptom which is why it’s always important to consult with a spine specialist who can provide an accurate diagnosis and an individualized treatment recommendation that will help alleviate your symptoms.
 Using the most advanced treatments, Dr. Edward Jung specializes in relieving pain and improving function for patients affected by problems like herniated discs and generally views surgery as a last resort.
 In fact, in most cases, the pain and other symptoms associated with a herniated disc can respond well to nonsurgical treatments.
 With that said, if surgery is recommended and a patient elects to proceed, Dr. Jung is a fellowship-trained spine surgeon that is experienced in performing the latest surgical techniques, including minimally invasive outpatient procedures.
-To schedule your appointment, call the Kirkland office nearest you or use the online appointment request form today.
-We welcome patients from all over the surrounding area including Redmond, Bellevue, Seattle, Bothel, and Kenmore.

 What are the Symptoms of a Herniated Disc?

 Often it is difficult to pinpoint the precise moment their herniated disc occurred.
 It may have come about when the back muscles are used instead of leg and thigh muscles to lift a large, heavy object off the ground.
 Even twisting and turning while lifting can initiate a herniated disc.
 If you recognize some of the symptoms below as your own, it is time to reach out and contact us about scheduling an examination to determine if you have a herniated disc.
 The sooner you received an examination from Dr. Jung, the sooner it will help you address the problem immediately, so you can get back into the swing of things as soon as possible.